-Animation lags and small transition UI stutters were somewhat always an issue on MIUI ROMs.
-Nothing that grave but still noticeable and rather peculiar, especially if we consider hardware capabilities Xiaomi/Redmi devices have these days.
+Animation lags and small transition UI stutters were somewhat always of an issue on MIUI ROMs.
+Nothing that grave but still noticeable and rather peculiar, especially if we consider the hardware capabilities Xiaomi/Redmi devices have these days.

 There are some things that you can do to mitigate this to some extent.
-An example being lowering the animation scale in Developer options.
+An example is lowering the animation scale in Developer options.
 Not much, as only the developer can resolve the problem fully.
 Have in mind that Chinese ROM performs worse than the Global one.

 5. Apps crashing or freezing

-Another quite a catastrophic issue for those affected.
+Another quite catastrophic issue for those affected.
 As stated by users on various forums, certain third-party apps (system apps, like App Vault, too) keep crashing on MIUI 11, leading to a crash prompt and/or black screen.
 This especially appears to be the case when users minimize the app and try to get back to it from the Recent screen.

 This is, again, hard to tackle with any troubleshooting step or workaround except with the factory reset.
-You can reinstall affected apps and give it a go, although we don’t believe this will address the issue.
+You can reinstall affected apps and give them a go, although we don’t believe this will address the issue.
 So, back up your data and reset the device to factory settings.
 If that doesn’t help, wait for updates.
 Alternatively, you can downgrade to MIUI 10.

 6. Wi-Fi, Mobile Data, and Hotspot issues